odellus/tennis/Report.md

       return np.clip(action, -self.action_clip, self.action_clip)
 ```

-We experimented with different values for `noise_modulation` and eventually had success with `0.1`.
+We decided to get the action from the state by evaluating the `actor_noise` model instead of copying noise over into `actor_local` that we would just have to get rid of immediately afterwards.
+After experimenting with different values we eventually had success with `noise_modulation` set to 0.1.

 <!-- To further stabilize training in consensus with the community<sup>3</sup> we added an `UPDATE_EVERY` configuration variable that ensured the algorithm wasn't making too many updates with respect to the influx of new ( _s_, _a_, _r_ ,_s'_ ) tuples according to the following rule:
 ```python